joaomelo/auth-mech/README.md

 });
 ```

 The `subscribe` method returns an `unsubscribe` function.
-You can call it to terminate the contract.
+We can call it to terminate the contract.

 ## An Auth State Store

-For some reason you might not want to read data from a asynchronous event driven approach like we did with the subscribe `method`.
+For some reason, you might not want to read data from an asynchronous event-driven approach like we did with the subscribe `method` in the last section.

-Maybe you just need the last user data to show a message or you are building reactive UIs like the ones in Vue and React frameworks.
+Maybe you just need the last user data to show a message, or you are building reactive UIs like those in Vue and React frameworks.

-For those cases the AuthMech instance has a `state` property object that works like a data store.
-Inside that object you will always find an `userData` and `status` properties updated with the latest auth state.
+In that case, AuthMech instances have a `state` property object that works like a data store.
+Inside that object, you will find `userData` and `status` properties updated with the latest auth state.

-Building upon the last section example, a function to render a simple unverified user email screen could be like that.
+Using the state object, we could write a function to render a simple unverified email screen.

 ``` js
 // initialization code